PacktPublishing/CompTIA-Network-N10-009-Certification-Guide/Images/Chapter 02/Readme.md

-Chapter 2 color images where applicable
+Chapter 2 images, in color where applicable.